-Transylvania County Schools offer access and availability to the Internet and electronic mail for students at all sights.
+Transylvania County Schools offer access and availability to the Internet and electronic mail for students at all sites.
 These resources are for educational and research purposes, consistent with the goals of the school system.
-Students will not be allowed to use the Internet for personal services such as Hot Mail or any other electronic mail service not provided by Transylvania County Schools.
-A statement that the AUP(Acceptable Use Policy) has been read and signed by the parent/guardian must be on file at the school before a student is allowed Internet access.
+Students will not be allowed to use the Internet for personal services such as Hot Mail, Gmail or any other electronic mail service not provided by Transylvania County Schools.
+The Acceptable Use Policy with guidelines and limitations will be distributed at the beginning of the school year.
+All students will be provided supervised access to computers including the internet.
+You may opt for your child to not have this opportunity by requesting, completing and submitting the appropriate form located online on the school system's web page: